purej/jrobin/README.md

 Check out the extensive documentation under (../blob/master/doc) or the [RRDTool website](https://oss.oetiker.ch/rrdtool/).

-This fork provides Java 1.8 and higher (tested with JDK 11), as the com.sun.* dependencies have been removed.
+This fork provides support for Java 1.8 and higher (tested with JDK 11), as the com.sun.* dependencies have been removed.

 ##Requisites